jrkerns/pylinac/docs/source/log_analyzer.rst

     Dynalog files are inherently in mm for collimator and gantry axes, tenths of degrees for rotational axes, and MLC positions are not at isoplane.
 For consistency, Dynalog values are converted to Trajectory log specs, meaning linear axes, both collimator and MLCs are in cm at isoplane, and rotational axes are in degrees.
-Dynalog MU is always from 0 to 25000 no matter the delivered MU (i.e. it's relative).
+Dynalog MU is always from 0 to 25000 no matter the delivered MU (i.e. it's relative), unless it was a VMAT delivery, in which case the MU is actually the gantry position.

-* **All Data Axes are similar** - Log files capture machine data in "control cycles", aka "snapshots" or "heartbeats".
+* **All data Axes are similar** - Log files capture machine data in "control cycles", aka "snapshots" or "heartbeats".
 Let's assume a log has captured 100 control cycles.
-Axis data that was captured will all be similar.
+Axis data that was captured will all be similar (e.g. gantry, collimator, jaws).
 They will all have an *actual* and sometimes an
   *expected* value for each cycle.
 Pylinac formats these as 1D numpy arrays along with a difference array if applicable.
 Each of these arrays can be quickly plotted for visual analysis.
 See :class:`~pylinac.log_analyzer.Axis` for more info.